What is personal information?

 If you have an NSN and we already hold enough information about your education to determine whether you’re eligible, you don’t need to do much.
 You’ll only need to enter your NSN to enable us to provide you with confirmation of your eligibility.
-This website cannot identify you from your NSN alone (we only check the NSN against a Yes/No/Unknown database.
+We check your NSN against a Yes/No/Unknown database.
 If you are eligible, the database will also specify the date you started fees-free tertiary education (for example 2018 starter or 2019 starter).
 We collect a log of each NSN entered into the website, and the timestamp of that entry.

 If you have an NSN but we don’t hold enough information to determine whether you’re eligible, we’ll ask you some questions to help us determine whether you are eligible.
 In that case we’ll ask you about:

-- whether you were enrolled in a secondary school in 2017 or, if not, whether you’ve done 0.5 or less equivalent full time tertiary education (60 points / credits) at NZQF level 3 or above.
+- whether you were enrolled in a secondary school in 2017, 2018 or 2019 or, if not, whether you’ve done 0.5 or less equivalent full time tertiary education (60 points / credits) at NZQF level 3 or above; and

 If we’ve asked you these questions and you meet the eligibility criteria, we’ll ask for your name, address, email address, date of birth, occupation (if any) and mobile phone number and you will be asked to complete a statutory declaration in front of a person described in section 9(1) of the Oaths and Declarations Act 1957 (such as a solicitor, barrister, Justice of the Peace, court registrar or MP) and return it to us.
 We ask you to do this because it’s important for us to know with confidence that you satisfy the eligibility criteria.

 If we determine that you are not eligible or have consumed some or all of your fees-free tertiary education entitlement and you appeal our decision, we may ask for more information to support your appeal case, such as a medical certificate or verification of your identity.

 If you ask us a question relating to your eligibility or consumption of your fees-free tertiary education entitlement, we will hold a record of that communication, and the information you provide.

 Information we collect from the tertiary education organisation at which you are enrolled

 If we determine that you meet the eligibility criteria, we will collect some information about the courses you are enrolled in from each tertiary education organisation at which you are enrolled to determine whether you are enrolled in an eligible course, and if so, the fees-free entitlement you have consumed.
 In particular, we will collect: